-Two stories were added to the existing main floor space and basement.
-The renovation and expansion allowed for the creation of 18 affordable housing units.
-An additional unit was designated for Sisters, who would be a presence in the building.
+To make room for our dream of affordable housing, two stories were added to the existing main floor space and basement.
+This renovation and expansion allowed for the creation of 18 housing units, and an additional unit was designated for Sisters, so we could continue to be a presence in the building.

-The housing units take up only 60% of the space.
-The remaining 40% was reserved as a community space to fulfill our commitment to nurturing community.
-This community space is home to programs like Mustard Seed and In Good Company, which continue to grow and develop.
+It’s important to know that the Fontbonne Place housing units take up only 60% of the space, while the remaining 40% is reserved as a community space to fulfill our commitment to nurturing community.
+This space is home to ministries like Mustard Seed and In Good Company, which continue to grow and develop.

 From the onset, we have been open to using the space for other community activities and often host guests for various community meetings and forums.
 The building also houses a dental clinic run by the Toronto Board of Public Health, providing dental care to children and seniors on a limited income.

-On March 19, 2003, we invited our friends and partners to the official opening and blessing of Fontbonne Place.
-At that time the 18 units had their first tenants, and many of them are still with us today.
-Fontbonne Place hums with activity and action.
+At that time the 18 units had their first tenants, and many of them are still with us.
+Today, Fontbonne Place hums with activity and action.
 Sister Delphine Fontbonne would be proud.